Hamer, Idaho

-Hamer is a city in Jefferson County, Idaho, United States.
+Hamer is an unincorporated area in Jefferson County, Idaho, United States.
 It is part of the Idaho Falls Metropolitan Statistical Area.
-The population was 48 at the 2010 census.
+The population was 83 at the 2020 census.
+Hamer was incorporated by Jefferson County in 1973, the city disincorporated after residents approved through an election in 2022.

 The city was named after Thomas Ray Hamer (1864–1950), a United States Representative from Idaho.